bgiatran/netcentric-manager-suite/Worklog Bria.md

-Project Log / Team Update:
+# Project Log — Bria Tran

+### 1. Initial Setup

-I finished writing the first version of the HTTP library and set up the basic project skeleton, including file structure, and basic utilities.
-I’ve shared the code with the team so everyone can add their input, revise parts as needed, and help polish and complete the implementation.
+- Wrote the first version of the CoreHTTP library and set up the project skeleton (file structure, public folder, items.json).

-Version Control / Commit Message:
-Initial commit of base HTTP.
-Uploaded to GitHub so teammates can collaborate on refining and finalizing the code.
+- Shared the initial version on GitHub for team collaboration.

+### 2. Server-Side Refinement

+- Converted server to use JSON storage and finalized API route structure.
+- Added complete error handling and refactored server.js for clarity and project requirements.

+### 3. Frontend Integration

+- Connected CoreHTTP and app.js to the server and API routes.
+- Implemented and tested GET, POST, DELETE, PUT, and PATCH functionality; fixed any incomplete or missing parts.

+### 4. UI/Styling

+- Centered and styled the UI to match the project example and standardized button styles.